baltox61/hydrosat-devops/README.md

 **How It Works:**
 1. Init container runs before application starts
-2. Authenticates to Vault using Kubernetes service account JWT
+2. Authenticates to Vault using Kubernetes service account
-3. Fetches secrets and writes to shared memory volume (`emptyDir: Memory`)
+3. Fetches secrets and writes to shared memory volume
 4. Application reads secrets from `/app/.env` file (not environment variables)
 5. Secrets exist only in pod memory, cleared when pod terminates